Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/1_MicroServices/README.md

-# Monolothic to Microservices design
+# Microservices design

 ## Introduction
 - Easy microservice would have separate git code repo.
-- `Define contracts between microservices`.
+- Define contracts between microservices.
+- Microservices are a modern [service-oriented architecture](https://www.geeksforgeeks.org/service-oriented-architecture/).
 - In a Microservice Architecture, each service is self-contained and implements a single business capability.
 - Microservice architecture makes it easier and fastest way to build and work on individual parts of an application, and thus the application as a whole.